microsoft/BotFramework-WebChat/SPEECH.md

 We assume you have already set up a bot and have Web Chat running on a page.

-> Sample code in this article are optimized for modern browsers.
-You may need to use a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) (e.g. [Babel](https://babeljs.io/)) to target broader range of browsers.
+> Sample code in this article is optimized for modern browsers.
+You may need to use a [transpiler](https://en.wikipedia.org/wiki/Source-to-source_compiler) (e.g. [Babel](https://babeljs.io/)) to target a broader range of browsers.

 ## Requirements

-In order to use speech functionality in Web Chat, browser would need to provide minimum media capabilities, including recording from microphone and playing audio clips.
+In order to use the speech functionality in Web Chat, the browser needs to provide minimal media capabilities, including recording from microphone and playing audio clips.

 Internet Explorer 11 does not meet the basic requirements for both speech recognition and speech synthesis.

 ### Speech-to-text requirements

 - Browser must [support WebRTC API][WebRTC API support]
-   - All modern browsers on desktop and mobile platform
+   - Available on most modern browsers on desktop and mobile platform
-   - With the exception of third-party apps or browsers on iOS
+   - WebRTC will not work on third-party apps or browsers on iOS
 - Web page must be hosted over HTTPS
 - User must explicitly grant permission for microphone access

 #### Special considerations for iOS

-Safari is the only browser that support WebRTC API on iOS.
+Safari is the only browser that supports WebRTC API on iOS.

-Chrome, Edge and native apps built using `WKWebView` does not support WebRTC API.
-Apps based on Cordova/PhoneGap and [React Native WebView](https://github.com/react-native-community/react-native-webview) might need additional plug-ins or custom code to support WebRTC API.
+Chrome, Edge and native apps built using `WKWebView` do not support WebRTC API.
+Apps based on Cordova/PhoneGap and [React Native WebView](https://github.com/react-native-community/react-native-webview) might need additional plugins or custom code to support WebRTC API.

 ### Text-to-speech requirements

 - Browser must [support Web Audio API][Web Audio API support]
-   - All modern browsers on desktop and mobile platform
+   - Available on all modern browsers on desktop and mobile platform

 #### Special considerations for Safari on Mac OS and iOS

 Safari requires additional permission granted *implicitly* by the user.
 The user would need to perform an interaction (click/tap/type) before any audio clips can be played during the browser session.

-When the user tap on the microphone button for the first time, Web Chat will play a very short and silent audio clip.
+When the user taps on the microphone button for the first time, Web Chat will play a very short and silent audio clip.
 This will enable Web Chat to play any audio clip synthesized from bot messages.

-If you customize Web Chat to perform any text-to-speech operations before any user gestures, Web Chat will be blocked by Safari for audio playback.
+If you customize Web Chat to perform any text-to-speech operations before user gestures, Web Chat will be blocked by Safari for audio playback.
 Thus, bot messages will not be synthesized.

-You can present a splash screen with a tap-to-continue button, which would ready the engine by sending an empty utterance to unblock Safari.
+You can present a splash screen with a tap-to-continue button, which will ready the engine by sending an empty utterance to unblock Safari.

 ## Setting up Web Chat

-To use Cognitive Services in Web Chat, you will need to add minimal setup code to wire them up with your subscription.
+To use Cognitive Services in Web Chat, you will need to add minimal setup code to set up Web Chat with your Cognitive Services subscription.

 ### Setting up your Azure subscription

 You will need to obtain a subscription key for your Azure Cognitive Services subscription.
 Please follow instructions on [this page][Try Cognitive Services] to obtain a subscription key.

-To prevent leaking your subscription key, you should build/host a server which use your subscription key to generate authorization tokens, and only send the authorization token to the client.
-You can find [more information about authorization token in this article][Authenticate requests to Azure Cognitive Services]. *Never use subscription keys to access your Azure resources in a production environment.*
+To prevent exposing your subscription key, you should build/host a server that uses your subscription key to generate authorization tokens, and only send the authorization token to the client.
+You can find more information about authorization tokens on the [Cognitive Services Authentication documentation][Authenticate requests to Azure Cognitive Services]. *Never use subscription keys to access your Azure resources in a production environment.*

 > To use [new voices powered by deep neural network](https://azure.microsoft.com/en-us/blog/microsoft-s-new-neural-text-to-speech-service-helps-machines-speak-like-people/), you might need to have a subscription in "West US 2" region or [other supported regions](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/regions#standard-and-neural-voices).

 ### Integrating Web Chat into your page

-This integration code is excerpted from the [sample named "Integrating with Cognitive Services Speech Services"][Sample: Integrating with Cognitive Services Speech Services].
+This integration code is excerpted from the sample named ["Integrating with Cognitive Services Speech Services"][Sample: Integrating with Cognitive Services Speech Services].

 > To bring more focus to the integration part, we simplified the original sample code by using subscription key instead of authorization token.
 You should *always use authorization token* for production environment.